dataviscourse/tutorials/lectures/lecture-dom-manipulation.md

 ## JavaScript Events

 Up to this point we have only dealt with documents that are independent from user interaction.
 For data visualization, however, interaction is critical.
 Here we will introduce a couple of elementary concepts of how you can define and listen to events in JavaScript.
 We will be using DOM event handlers.
 As always, take a look at the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/Guide/Events/Event_handlers).
-[Here is a list](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers) of all event handlers.

 Here is the most simple example possible for events, using two different methods: